STAIRlab/opensees-gallery/content/en/ecosystem/sees.md

 ---
 author: Mark Dumay
-title: sees
+title: "Visualization with `sees`"
 date: 2023-05-15
 weight: 20
-icon: fab bootstrap
+icon: fas brush
 ---

-{{< link bootstrap >}}Bootstrap{{< /link >}} is a popular, open-source web development framework.
+{{< link sees >}}sees{{< /link >}} is an open-source finite element visualization framework.
 Using a mobile-first approach, it provides several functions and components to simplify the creation of responsive websites.

 {{< button relref="layout" outline="true" >}}
     Check the grid system